AmyFong82/React-JS-interviewTips/React_interview_Questions_Answers.md

 2. What are React Components?
 React breaks down everything on the UI into small components, and the components are reusable.
 When the state of a component changes, React rerenders the component with the updated information.

+3. What's the main difference between props and state?
+Props - (properties) describe the way a component is configured.
+Props are like function arguments in JS, and attributes in HTML.
+To send props into a component, use the same syntax as HTML attributes: e.g. <Person name="Amy" />